Does fat shaming work? New research has the answer

 Here’s a sobering statistic: roughly 90% of people who lose a lot of weight eventually regain just about all of it.

 Why is it so hard to keep the weight off?
 The reason is both simple and complex.
 Gaining a significant amount of weight doesn’t just puff up our fat cells; it changes our biology.
 Our bodies act as if that higher weight is our normal weight, defending it like a mother embracing her newborn.
-Will fat shaming work against individual fat cells?
+Does fat shaming work against individual fat cells?
 No!

 3. Resisting food temptation isn’t futile, but obesity may make it harder